 What is unique about this painting is that Artemisia Gentileschi shows Susanna and the stress of being watched by these men; Susanna was clearly in distress of not wanting to have sexual relations with these men.

-Artemisia Gentileschi showing Susanna in distress is very different from how many of the other artists painted the same subject matter; many of those artists showed Susanna wanting to have the attention.
+Artemisia Gentileschi’s showing of Susanna in distress is very different from how many of the other artists painted the same subject matter; many of those artists showed Susanna wanting to have attention.

 Artemisia Gentileschi painted this painting before her rape with Tassi; we do not know if she had other unwelcome encounters or sexual attention before she suffered her rape with Tassi.
 Painting Susanna as somebody who did not want to have the attention of these men and instead was a frightened young girl was very much a woman’s perspective on this event.